You can choose to remain anonymous to any children and parents, but European Sperm Bank should know you.

 Unfortunately, we cannot accept you on our donor program, if you do not know your biological family’s medical history.

-A donor can be compensated for up to 4200 DKK per month.
-You get 300 DKK for every approved donation.
-200 DKK right away and 100 DKK after the donation has been screened for STDs and approved.
-Read more about "Why to be a sperm donor".
+As a sperm donor, you will receive compensation for up to 500 DKK for every approved donation.
+You get 200 DKK right away and up to an additional 300 DKK after the sperm donation has been screened for STDs and approved.
+The additional amount depends on the quality of the sperm.
+Read more about "Why to be a sperm donor?".

 Yes.
 You receive your compensation anonymously, and you must report your income yourself.

 We test blood and urine for STIs and some genetic disorders.

 Yes, if you are treated and cured.